Should You Become a Trustee or a Volunteer?

-Being a trustee and volunteering for a charity both come under the bracket of volunteering.
-But each encompasses different things and comes with its own set of challenges.
+Being a trustee and volunteering for a charity both come under the category of unpaid work.
+But each involves different things and comes with its own set of challenges.
 Here’s how to work out which would suit you best.

-Charity volunteer work encompasses myriad roles from working in a shop or service centre, working with service users and helping to fundraise, to name but a few.
+Charity volunteer work in the broadest sense includes a wide range of roles.
+It could mean working in a shop or a service centre, supporting service users or helping to fundraise, for example.

-Trustees are the final decision-makers of a charity, and have final responsibility for its success or failure, although their role varies depending on the size and complexity of the organisation.
+Being a trustee is a more specific type of volunteering.
+Trustees are a charity’s decision makers, and have final responsibility for its success or failure, although their role varies depending on the size and complexity of the organisation.

-Determining which is best for you depends on what you’d like to give and what you’re hoping to gain from the experience.
+Determining whether a trustee or broader volunteer role is best for you depends on what you’d like to give and what you’re hoping to gain from the experience.

 Operation vs strategy

 Volunteering might be best for you if… you love getting involved in the nuts and bolts of an operation.
 If you see yourself packing up food parcels in a food bank or supporting the admin and answering phones in a charity office then volunteering is a great match for your skills and enthusiasm.
-Volunteer roles are very often hands on, customer or service user facing and generally (though not exclusively) operational.
+Volunteer roles are often hands-on, customer- or service user-facing and operational.

 Being a trustee might be best for you if… you want to make a strategic difference to how a charity operates.
 If you envisage advising a charity on how to manage their property portfolio, or whether it’s best to open a new service centre now or next year, or how to address a fundraising challenge then becoming a trustee could be your perfect opportunity.